 Fishing Star: World Tour

-Fishing Star: World Tour is one of the best fishing games on the Nintendo Switch for new fishing fans and people looking for a lighthearted experience.
+Fishing Star: World Tour is one of the best fishing games on Switch for new fishing fans and people looking for a lighthearted experience.

 This arcade style fishing game is a lot of fun, with lots of rods and lures to choose from in order to catch the desired fish.
 There’s plenty of beautiful areas in the game to unlock via missions, where you’ll need to catch specific quantities and types of fish.